edaplayground/eda-playground/docs/settings.rst

 Examples
 ========

-Links code examples created on EDA Playground.
+Links to code examples created on EDA Playground.
 Some examples may have additional documentation provided in the *(docs)* link.

 .. image:: _static/examples.png